 How does Cub Scouts work?

-Pack 194 is made up of all of the boys in grades 1-5 involved in Cub Scouts in Bedford.
-The boys are then subdivided into dens of 4 – 8 boys from the same grade.
+Pack 194 is made up of children in grades K-5 involved in Cub Scouts in Bedford.
+The Scouts are then subdivided into dens of 4 – 8 boys from the same grade.
 Each den will work on the rank badge for that year.
-The rank badge programs are designed by the BSA to be age appropriate for the boys.
+The rank badge programs are designed by the BSA to be age appropriate.
 Dens will meet a couple of times a month to work on their specific rank badge requirements.

 Fifth graders work towards the Arrow of Light, which is the highest award in Cub Scouting.
 It is the only award that can continue to be worn on a Boy Scout uniform.
 Fifth grade Webelos have the opportunity to cross-over into one of the two Boy Scout troops in Bedford (114 and 194) at the Blue and Gold Banquet in March.